-A year ago, augmented reality by name of DFusionHomeWebPlugIn by JWT International generated a big WOW effect among Russian speaking young people and geeks.
-Augmented reality took form of advertising posters and brochures with additional animated entertainment content that is available via webcam.
-It can still be found online at MTS website.
+A year ago, augmented reality by name of DFusionHomeWebPlugIn by JWT International generated a big WOW effect among Russian-speaking young people and geeks.
+Augmented reality took the form of advertising posters and brochures with additional animated entertainment content that is available via webcam.
+It can still be found online on the MTS website.

 This year there has much more global buzz going on about augmented reality via smartphones.
 And there are reasons for that.
 To add media content to reality we need